 We get a lot of customers who ask about reporting on information from within their Business Central software.
 Those who come from older software packages usually think of a report as something that prints on a page, out of a laser printer, in a formatted way.
 The modern approach to ERP is getting away from that environmentally unfriendly, and frankly less useful form of reporting.

-If you want to pull data out of Business Central for analysis you should be looking at OData.
-You may be familiar with the old ODBC tools for pulling data out of databases and analyzing it.
-OData is the web friendly version of ODBC - and is supported by most of the same tools you used.
-We usually rely on Excel or a similar OData aware program when using OData with Business Central.
+If you want to pull data out of Dynamics 365 Business Central for analysis you should be looking at OData.
+You may be familiar with the old ODBC tools for pulling data out of databases and analyzing them.
+OData is the web-friendly version of ODBC – and is supported by most of the same tools you used.
+We usually rely on Excel or a similar OData-aware program when using OData with Business Central.

 The most important of those tools is Microsoft Excel.

 Here’s a quick primer on using OData with Business Central and Excel to do a little slicing and dicing.